 British Ambassador to Turkey

 Our network of posts in Turkey, including the British Embassy in Ankara and our Consulate General in Istanbul, develop and maintain relations between the UK and Turkey.
 We work on a wide range of issues including supporting Turkey’s political and structural reform agenda, human rights, economy and prosperity, energy policy, migration management and international security.

 We have a large consular network with posts in Antalya, Bodrum, Marmaris, Izmir and Fethiye.
 These offices deal with a wide range of issues in a country that receives around 2 million British visitors a year and where up to 35,000 Britons live for all or part of the year.

 We support a variety of projects in order to achieve the strategic objectives of the UK’s Foreign and Commonwealth Office (FCO) for a better world and better Britain.
 Various programmes under strategic programme funds and the bilateral budget funds of our Embassy support these projects.
 We are project partners with a broad range of stakeholders, i.e. public institutions, other donors and international organisations, NGOs, universities and companies to implement projects.
-Available funding varies yearly, however we fund projects to a value of around £1.000.000 - 1,500,000 annually in Turkey.
+Available funding varies yearly.

 The Bilateral Programme Fund allocates funds for projects which contribute to achieving FCO priorities and Country Business Plan objectives in Turkey.
 Priorities are set annually.
 This year’s projects focus on the following thematic areas: Fundamental Freedoms and Human Rights, Democratic and Economic Reforms, Conflict Resolution.

 The Returns and Reintegration Fund aims to reduce the number of foreign national prisoners and failed asylum seekers living in the UK.